faizanahmkhan/wireframing_lab/README.md

 * Then a form asking the email to update the reader of the release

 ## Low-Fidelity Wireframe
-Using Figma I created a wireframe:
+Using Figma I created a wireframe

+Page 1:
 ![Wireframe page 1](wireframe_pg1)

+Page 2:
 ![Wireframe page 2](wireframe_pg2)